jarkkopi/BachelorsThesis/README.md

 # Bachelor's thesis
 Bachelor's thesis experimental part.
-This bachelor's thesis was expanded on, through which a workshop paper was created.
+This bachelor's thesis was expanded on, through which a workshop paper was created for DCASE workshop 2025.

 Abstract—Many audio datasets lack proper audio tags, meaning the annotations are not complete or accurate, limiting their usability.
 While